mjs271/heavyMetals_RPT/README.md

 - The `miRPT` directory contains the Fortran code used to run the particle-tracking model from the above manuscript.

+- The `figures` directory contains a plot of the full 100-member ensemble results for the spatially-perturbed condition, found in Section 4.3.2 and Figures 8 and 9 in the above-referenced manuscript.

 - The `data` directory contains a MATLAB script and `.mat` file with the data found in L. Winowiecki, *Geochemical cycling of heavy metals in the sediment of Lake Coeur d’Alene, Idaho,* Master’s thesis, University of Idaho (October 2002).

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3731275.svg)](https://doi.org/10.5281/zenodo.3731275)